 “MOCCA and BECAMO have supported us a lot with technical assistance.
 Since we became part of this partnership, we have learned better agricultural practices to renovate and rehabilitate our coffee farms; we are also working with organic fertilizers, which allows us to save money on the fertilizers”Juan Mejía Arévalo | Coffee producer | Ocotepeque, Honduras

 Access to financing

-BECAMO has financing producers who are part of its supply chain.
-Loans support producers in:
+BECAMO offers financing producers who are part of its supply chain with the goals of supporting producers in:

 - Acquisition of inputs.